rcbops/ceph-deployment-toolkit/docs/ceph-install-18_04.md

 #### Servers that will require colocated partitioning need to be in a colocated group
 #### Servers that will require non-colocated partitioning need to be in a noncolocated group

+If you don't know what colocated or noncolocated is, see the glossary at the end of this doc.

 ```
 vim /opt/ceph-toolkit/env_inventory